biomejs/biome/.changeset/biome_assist.md

 }
 ```

-Alternatively, IDE/editor users can decide which action to apply on save *straight from the editor settings*, as long as the assist is enabled:
+Alternatively, IDE/editor users can decide which action to apply on save *directly from the editor settings*, as long as the assist is enabled.

-For example, in VSCode you would apply the `useSortedKeys` action when saving a file by adding the following snippet in `settings.json`:
+For example, in VS Code you can apply the `useSortedKeys` action when saving a file by adding the following snippet in `settings.json`:

 ```json
 {